-The ancient Indus valley civilization (modern-day Pakistan and Western India) was among the first to implement adequate water access and covered drain systems in its principal towns.
+The ancient Indus Valley Civilization (modern-day Pakistan and Western India) was among the first to implement adequate water access and covered drain systems in its principal towns.

 The toilets preserved in Crete’s palace of Knossos, from 3,000 years ago, inspired a flushing toilet design by Sir John Harrington in the 16th Century.

 Before this, cholera was common in the early 19th century, and the River Thames was nothing more than an open sewer.
-In 1858 the city’s antiquated sewage system was finally updated.
+In 1858, the city’s antiquated sewage system was finally updated.